 Another new data protection feature in Windows 8/8.1 is Storage Spaces - combining multiple hard drives or SSD-s into one fault tolerant storage pool.
 If a drive fails, your files will remain in tact and you can replace the failed drive.
 You can mix internal and external drives, drive enclosures and drives with different interfaces (ATA, SATA, SAS and USB).
 You can put your File History, backups or just really important documents on Storage Spaces.

 Microsoft likes to limit backup software in different versions of Windows - Windows XP Home has no backup program at all and Windows Vista Home Basic does not support disk image backups.
-Windows 7's Backup and Restore is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.
+Windows 7's Backup and Restore is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a hardware-based RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.

 Windows 8 takes a completely new approach to backups - the Refresh your PC feature does restore your computer to a working state, but by default you will lose all installed Desktop programs and those Metro apps that were not installed from Windows Store.
 Your documents and most personalizations will stay in tact, though.
 But with some command-line magic (recimg.exe) you are still able to Refresh your PC without losing Desktop programs.